top of page

 A controversy to the mainstream messages we have learned?

-You might think: darn eating meat all-day, every-day must clog your arteries and what about vitamin C!?
-He busts these thoughts, proving how all essential nutrients can be somewhere, many times found in organ meat.
-Just like I've written on this website, Saladino writes about the common diet misconceptions around saturated fat, cholesterol and demonizes the processed veggie oil industry and the detrimental side-effects of excess sugars lingering within our body.
-Above all he reinforces the idea that animal foods are the most metabolically balanced for our body, since they run similar metabolic processes as our own.
+You might think: darn, eating meat all day, every day must clog your arteries, and what about vitamin C!?
+He busts these thoughts, proving how all essential nutrients can be found somewhere, many times in organ meat.
+Just like I've written on this website, Saladino writes about the common diet misconceptions around saturated fat and cholesterol and demonizes the processed veggie oil industry and the detrimental side effects of excess sugars lingering within our body.
+Above all, he reinforces the idea that animal foods are the most metabolically balanced for our body since they run similar metabolic processes as our own.

 Want stronger muscles?
 Eat muscle meat!
 Want to nourish your liver?
 Eat a liver!

-This was something I noticed in my own body when I began to incorporate more whole animal foods in my diet and focused on reducing the surplus of fibre that had been associated with my plant based diet goals.
+This was something I noticed in my own body when I began to incorporate more whole animal foods into my diet and focused on reducing the surplus of fiber that had been associated with my plant-based diet goals.

 As my digestion grew stronger, I noticed that I had been eating foods causing gas and upset.

 Food preparation is important for optimal digestion.
-For example: dairy became a great source of fuel when I fermented it into yogurt, ate cheese and prepared ghee.
-Sourdough is amazing and boiling vegetables softened fibres and prevents gas and bloating.
+For example, dairy became a great source of fuel when I fermented it into yogurt, ate cheese, and prepared ghee.
+Sourdough is amazing, and boiling vegetables softens fibers and prevents gas and bloating.

 Antinutrient & plant toxins

-Through my education in nutrition I have learned about these various plant toxins.. have you heard about them?.. phytic acid?
+Through my nutrition education, I have learned about these plant toxins.
+Have you heard of them?
+Phytic acid?
 Oxalate?

-Do you recognize these words?
-These are plant compounds that instead of supporting our body's function, they inhibit it.
-These anti-nutrients bind to minerals in our digestive system and prevent absorption from taking place.
-Over time continual consumption of these antinutrients can lead to mineral deficiency and system imbalance!
+Do these terms sound familiar?
+These are plant compounds that, rather than supporting our body's functions, actually inhibit them.
+These anti-nutrients bind to minerals in our digestive system, preventing absorption.
+Over time, continuous consumption of these anti-nutrients can result in mineral deficiencies and system imbalances!

 WHAT I TOOK FROM THE CARNIVORE CODE

-Going into the read, I was fairly opened minded to what the Carnivore Code had to say, with some previous knowledge and intuition it enforced 2 messages that I have continually expressed on this website:
+Approaching the read, I was quite open-minded about what the Carnivore Code had to offer.
+With some prior knowledge and intuition, it reinforced two messages I have consistently highlighted on this website:

-1. The sheer importance of QUALITY animal foods to our optimal health and the evolution of man/woman.
+1. The critical importance of QUALITY animal foods for our optimal health and the evolution of humans.

-2. The importance of preparing our plant foods TO ENSURE THEY ARE BIOAVAILABLE, because otherwise they MAY do harm in the long run.
+2. The necessity of preparing our plant foods to ENSURE THEY ARE BIOAVAILABLE, as otherwise, they MAY cause harm over time.

-The book the Carnivore Code was a doozy, it was exaggerated, somewhat humorous and to be honest another to add to the extremist diet-book list.
-I think there was some great information in there but it was very one-sided.
+The book, the Carnivore Code, was quite a read; it was exaggerated, somewhat humorous, and frankly, another addition to the list of extreme diet books.
+I believe it contained some valuable information, but it was very one-sided.

-Life is more than what the pre-agricultural peoples lives once were, we have art, pass-times, hobbies, sports, food celebrations and so much more than just eating meat to survive.
+Life today encompasses much more than the existence of pre-agricultural societies; we enjoy art, leisure activities, hobbies, sports, food celebrations, and so much more beyond merely consuming meat for survival.

-That being said, I have gathered some information I think is crucial for us to understand as a society to ensure we all have an opportunity at optimal health.
-The nutrients below are crucial for our productive survival and are not to be underestimated!
+With that in mind, I have compiled some essential information that I believe is vital for us to understand as a society to ensure everyone has a chance at achieving optimal health.
+The nutrients listed below are crucial for our productive survival and should not be underestimated!

-As I stated at the beginning of the post, this was written for someone who was interested in hearing about the nutrients they may forgo if continuing a meat-less diet, or diet with very little animal foods, and largely plants.
+As mentioned at the start of the post, this was written for those interested in learning about the nutrients they might miss if they continue a diet that is meatless, or includes very little animal products, and is predominantly plant-based.

 Nutrients unavailable in plant foods: